Edward III and Philippa of Hainault

 Philippa of Hainault

 Philippa was born in 1314 and often accompanied Edward on his foreign expeditions.
 She is remembered for pleading successfully for the lives of the burghers of Calais who surrendered the town to Edward.
-She died at Windsor Castle on 14 August 1369.
-The king was devoted to her and spent about £3,000 on her tomb in the Confessor's chapel at the Abbey, in which her bones lie.
+She died at Windsor Castle on 14th August 1369.
+The king was devoted to her and spent about £3,000 on her tomb in the Confessor's chapel at the Abbey.
 The queen's alabaster effigy, by Hennequin (Jean) of Liège, is undoubtedly a portrait as it shows her plump figure and kindly face.
 She originally held the string of her cloak in one hand and a sceptre but the hands are now broken.
 She wears a reticulated head dress, tight bodice laced in front, buttoned sleeves and a loose cloak.
 Her bones lie in the tomb chest below the effigy.

 The tomb has been much mutilated over the centuries and most of its decoration has disappeared and there is now no inscription.
 But this short Latin inscription was recorded in 1677, translated as "Queen Philippa.
 Wife of Edward lies here.
 Queen Philippa.
 Learn to Live" on the base below the shields.
 The railings which once protected the tomb on the south side were removed in the early 19th century.